afieffe/ansible_lw_agent_aws_secret/README.md

 # terraform_agent_aws_secret
-Install Lacework Agent using a token stored in AWS Secret Manager
+Install Lacework Agent using a token stored in AWS Secret Manager under lacework/token

 Add permission to acess the secret manager: